 Nicholas received his PhD.
 (2006) from Stanford University, his Masters in Teacher Leadership (1998) at San Jose State University, and his B.A. in Psychology (1984) and Teaching Credential (1985) from the University of California at Santa Cruz.
 His present research interests and work include: Preparing teachers to work with English language learners; progressive education; technology and educational equity; teacher collaboration, and teacher professional community.

 Although he grew up in New York City, Nicholas moved to Venice, California in 1979 in order to play freestyle Frisbee.
-Nicholas and his wife, Elizabeth Good, moved to Santa Cruz County in 1982, where they still reside.
+Nicholas moved to Santa Cruz County in 1982.
 When not reading, writing, teaching, and thinking about education, Nicholas also enjoys going on backpacking trips, playing tennis, listening to folk music, reading speculative fiction.